 General Assembly Merit Scholarship – NOTE: CLEP exams and all DE courses must complete and be on the student’s high school transcript BEFORE graduation to qualify.

-HLA participates in the TN Scholars program and sends a Certificate and Medallion to qualified students in the spring of their senior year.
+AO participates in the TN Scholars program and sends a Certificate and Medallion to qualified students in the spring of their senior year.

 Many colleges in TN give scholarships to TN Scholars, such as Union University.
 The student can put this in their portfolio and qualify for many scholarships just by being a TN Scholar.